Who is this guy?

 I worked in the Phoenix office for a bit and felt something was missing in my life (another common theme).
 This was the point I decided there is a need to move back into the business world and do something on my own, full time.
 It was a very tough decision walking away from a high paying stable environment, but it had to be done.

 With some savings in the bank and a desire to buck the trend, I left and figured out what I had to do next.
-Hint: Real Estate, Virtual Receptionist Server where I learned a ton about marketing, and many programming ventures/creations.
+Hint: Real Estate, Virtual Receptionist Service where I learned a ton about marketing, and many programming ventures/creations, blogs, etc.

 Check out what I am up to now on this page: NOW